 Buying property to let as a long-term investment or to generate a regular income has become an increasingly popular option over recent years, the demand from would-be tenants for quality rental property continues to grow in many areas of the country.

 If you’re planning to develop a substantial portfolio as a professional landlord, or you’re just thinking of a fairly modest investment for the future, you’re almost certainly going to need finance in the form of a buy-to-let mortgage.

 At Turney & Associates we specialise in arranging finance for the residential letting industry.
 We’re ready to help you achieve your goals.

 Helping you get it right

-As responsible brokers, we’d like to help you establish and run your But to Let business successfully and fairly for all concerned.
+As responsible brokers, we’d like to help you establish and run your buy-to-let business successfully and fairly for all concerned.
 That means careful planning of finances, taxation, marketing, maintenance and general property management.
 It’s also important that you comply with all of the legal requirements of being a landlord.

-This pack has been prepared to answer many of the most common questions that arise when would-be landlords first consider investing in Buy to Let – it should work as a sound introduction to the business.
+This guide has been prepared to answer many of the most common questions that arise when would-be landlords first consider investing in buy-to-let.
+It should work as a sound introduction to the business.
 However, you’re likely to have specific questions relating to your property, locality and circumstances, and we would be delighted to assist you directly.